 The Architectural Review Committee (ARC) meets on the first Wednesday of the month at the Carderock Springs Swim and Tennis Club at 7:30 pm.
 If you are considering an addition or exterior modification of your home, you are required to submit your plans for review beforehand.
 Initially, these can be early conceptual plans.
 As the project becomes more defined, homeowners should return for another meeting to review construction drawings with specific elevations.
 Additionally, the ARC may make recommendations and want to see amended drawings and details.
 ARC meetings are open for any and every community member to attend, whether you are renovating, planning to renovate, or interested in listening.

-Any outside modification or additions to the structures on a lot must be reviewed and approved in advance by the Architectural Review Committee (ARC).
-This may include, but is not limited to the following: fencing, sheds, exterior color schemes, and live, sound hardwood tree removal.
-See guidelines and application, below.
+The reason for having an Architectural Review is because legally binding covenants run with the land of every lot in Carderock Springs.
+Per the covenants, any outside modification or addition to the structure on a lot must be reviewed and approved in advance by the Architectural Review Committee (ARC).
+This may include, but is not limited to, the following: additions, alterations, fencing, sheds, exterior color schemes, and hardwood tree removal.

-Architectural Vision Statement.
-In Carderock Springs the natural landscape dominates the built environment.
+Our community has committed to an Architectural Vision Statement.
+In Carderock Springs, the built environment is harmonious with the natural landscape.
 We, the residents of Carderock Springs, declare that as we maintain, alter and expand our homes, we will: